ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 ### **Administrators**

 We’ll start with the principal, dean, and assistant principals, as they’re your “boss.”
-Their goal is to ensure the continued success of the school and they hold responsibility if said school succeeds or fails.
+They want the school to perform well and they hold responsibility if said school succeeds or fails.
 Think of these roles as C-Suite executive positions, such as CEO, CFO, and CTO.
 They oversee a company–the school, in this case–and report to a Board/Department of Education who approve or deny actions principal(s) may push forward on.
 That same board also has a “vision” or standards they want the CEO–the principal–to properly execute for the good of the school.

 In plain business terms, the Board/DoE wants a good return on their investment they put into the school.
 Ironically, the power a principal holds over teachers is also marred with their hands tied for many issues outside of their control, such as state and federal legal consequences for actions.